shitCodeIsShit/web2FinalProject/README.md

 ## General info
 This is a end project for school course web2.
-It is a sound board that counts to database how meany times certains sound is clicked.
+It is a sound board that counts to database how meany times certain sound is clicked.
+Different tiles would produce different sound, and you could indicate your favourite by pressing it repeatedly
 To use this project you have to build your own database with following table.

-This project is not mean to be used though it might contain some usefull information about JS and library useage
+This project is not mean to be used though it might contain some useful information about JS and library useage

-DB layout
 ![database schema](https://github.com/shitCodeIsShit/web2FinalProject/blob/master/readmeImages/firefox_n3OqSh8ErW.png)

 ## Tecnologies